nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 Before you upgrade to a newer NuoDB release, best practices include the following steps:

-- Ensure that recent valid backup is available for every storage group in every database.
+- Ensure that a recent valid backup is available for every database.
-For more information, check [NuoDB Backup and Restore in Kubernetes](./BackupAndRestore.md).
+For more information, refer to [NuoDB Backup and Restore in Kubernetes](./BackupAndRestore.md).
 - Determine whether you will want to change any NuoDB Helm Charts options or NuoDB product configuration files to take advantage of new features or changes to features.
 For more information check the [NuoDB Helm Chart Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases), [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/) and [NuoDB Configuration Files](https://doc.nuodb.com/nuodb/latest/reference-information/configuration-files/).
 - Check for any additional upgrade requirements in [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/)